diffusiondata/tutorials/messaging/diffusion-chat-app-v3/README.md

 # Execution

-Really easy, just open the index.html file and off you go!
+Really easy, just open the index.html file locally and off you go!